samynk/TinyCompute/README.md

-Swizzleforge is a C++ library which allows developers to write compute shaders in pure C++.
+TinyCompute is a C++ library which allows developers to write compute shaders in pure C++.

 The major parts of the library are: